Myrly/CanardageWeb/README.md

-## Vadoriser
+## CanardageWeb
-A web adaptation of the board game "Canardage" based on the Star Wars universe.
+A web adaptation of the board game "Canardage".
+Code learn project.
 ## Technology
 Frontend : SolidJS